Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 ## What should I pay attention to when playing with a MIDI keyboard?

-It is better to open Ideal Piano only after the midi keyboard is connected to the computer, or open Ideal Piano first, don't click the midi keyboard button, then connect the midi keyboard to the computer, then click the button, so as to make sure your midi keyboard can be detected properly in the software.
-If the midi keyboard still does not respond, then press `shift` on your computer keyboard to display the MIDI ports currently available on your computer, you can confirm the MIDI port number you need to use by the name of the corresponding device, then open `change_settings.exe` to change the value of `midi_device_id` to the one you want to use MIDI port number, then reopen Ideal Piano.
+It is better to open Ideal Piano only after the MIDI keyboard is connected to the computer, or open Ideal Piano first, don't click the MIDI keyboard button, then connect the MIDI keyboard to the computer, then click the button, so as to make sure your MIDI keyboard can be detected properly in the software.
+If the MIDI keyboard still does not respond, then press `shift` on your computer keyboard to display the MIDI ports currently available on your computer, you can confirm the MIDI port number you need to use by the name of the corresponding device, then open `change_settings.exe` to change the value of `midi_device_id` to the one you want to use MIDI port number, then reopen Ideal Piano.

 ## Why can't Ideal Piano detect my MIDI keyboard?

-If you open the DAW, the midi keyboard is already available in the DAW, then Ideal Piano can't detect your midi keyboard at this time, because a midi keyboard can only control one software at most, so at this time the DAW has already occupied the midi keyboard, and Ideal Piano can't detect the midi keyboard.
+If you open the DAW, the MIDI keyboard is already available in the DAW, then Ideal Piano can't detect your MIDI keyboard at this time, because a MIDI keyboard can only control one software at most, so at this time the DAW has already occupied the MIDI keyboard, and Ideal Piano can't detect the MIDI keyboard.

-If you want to use a midi keyboard in a DAW and also use Ideal Piano, there is a very simple solution.
+If you want to use a MIDI keyboard in a DAW and also use Ideal Piano, there is a very simple solution.

-Using `loopmidi`, a free software, you can use both DAW and Ideal Piano to play midi keyboard, the procedure is as follows.
+Using loopMIDI, a free software, you can use both DAW and Ideal Piano to play MIDI keyboard, the procedure is as follows.